 The camel then began to relate the sad tale of how he had become lost in the desert for weeks with no water and was now about to die from the heat.

 “No, no, Comrade Camel,” replied the desert mouse.
 “You have it all wrong.
 See, you just need to do it like I do.
 I run around in the sun and it creates a wind, just like an air conditioner.
 You should really try it!”.

 The camel, realizing that he had nothing to lose, summoned his last iota of strength, jumped to his feet, ran 30 yards, fell over and died.
 The desert mouse of course was in shock by what had happened.
 He walked over and checked the camel’s pulse.

 “Poor guy,” said the desert mouse (savor the pause here), “He froze to death.”

 I have told you my top three Russian anecdotes.
+Are Russian jokes funny in English?
 Now it’s your turn.
 Do you know any anecdotes?
 Share them in the comment section below!